WellingtonEat & Drink

 132 Cuba Street, Te Aro, Wellington

 At 1154, the concept is simple: fresh handmade pasta topped with classic Italian sauces to order.
-There are gluten-free, vegan and vegetarian options.
 It’s fast, fresh, fun, and incredibly popular.
+There are gluten-free, vegan, and vegetarian options available too.

-Located on the corner of Cuba and Ghuznee, the restaurant has a relaxed and comforting feel, with a long central table for communal dining.
-The menu is small and selective, offering Italian pasta classics done well, and a few sides to keep it interesting (and add some greens).
+The restaurant has a relaxed and comforting feel, with a long central table for communal dining.
+The menu is small and selective.
+It offers comforting Italian pasta classics with a few sides and greens to keep it interesting.

 Floor-to-ceiling windows offer a front-row seat to bustling Cuba Street and make for some of the best people-watching in town.